-Botox injections are a novel non-surgical intervention that appears to have promising results in published case studies.
-Dr. Isner-Horobeti et al. published a study on botox for compartment syndrome for those with anterior or anterior lateral exertional compartment syndrome in 2013 demonstrating a success rate of 94% with a drop in pressures measured at 3 to 9 months post botox treatment.
-Note this study was a small, non-randomized study only on anterior/anteriorlateral cases.
-Dr. Silberman to date has similar results.
-He has been 100% successful in those with anterior compartment symptoms alone and 80% successful in those with deep posterior compartment symptoms along with anterior compartment symptoms.
+Botox injections are a novel non-surgical intervention that appears to have promising results in published case studies for the treatment of exertional compartment syndrome.
+Isner-Horobeti et al. published a study on botox for compartment syndrome for those with anterior or anterior lateral exertional compartment syndrome demonstrating a success rate of 94% with a drop in pressures measured at 3 to 9 months post botox treatment.
+This study was a small, non-randomized study only on anterior/anterior lateral cases.
+Dr. Silberman to date has had similar results.
+His success rate is 100% in those with anterior compartment symptoms alone and 90% successful in those with deep posterior compartment symptoms along with anterior compartment symptoms.

 The Process: After consultation, which may include an Ankle Brachial Index (ABI) Stress Test (...Dr.
 Silberman has diagnosed Popliteal Artery Entrapment Syndrome in multiple athletes who 'tested positive for compartment syndrome'...), a Compartment Test, review of imaging, and video gait analysis, the amount of Botox that will be used for your treatment is calculated and a prescription for Botulinum Toxin Type A (Botox) will be given to you to be filled at a pharmacy.
 You will then return on a subsequent day with your Botox medication, which must be stored in a refrigerator 2° to 8°C (36º to 46ºF), and on the day of the procedure brought in to the office on ice within one hour.

 What to expect: You may experience some soreness from the needle and/or the Botox itself after the procedure that may last one to two weeks.
 You may experience temporary weakness in the muscle as well.
 Within one week, you may already experience a decrease in pain and symptoms.
 Within 2 weeks, you may resume light running.
-Within one month, you may be back to sports fully.
+Within one month, you may be back to sports training fully.